 Study Type:

-This is an experimental study that will be carried out in an online setting.
+This is an experimental study and will be carried out in an online setting.
 Participants will be recruited via the Prolific website (https://prolific.co/).

 Blinding:

 Participants will be blind to the purpose of the study when taking part.
 However, they will be informed about the purpose of the study after completing it (i.e., during the debriefing phase).